Mandarins will breed if they feel the environment is safe and if they are not stressed.

 The females will lay 9 – 12 eggs in a clutch during April and May.
 The gestation period is around 28 – 30 days.
 Some people prefer to bring the eggs in to an incubator for hatching, although the hens do a good job hatching them themselves.
 It’s really a personal preference.

-I have had luck with the adults, though, by using meal worms.
-You can reward them with some meal worms when they are calm.
-They will allow me to be near them, but they will not let me reach down to touch them.
+Mandarins tolerate those they know, but are skittish around strangers.
+They accept me in their aviary and allow me to be near them, but they will not let me reach down to touch them.

 - Life expectancy: